-Ann Sothern: Gracefully brassy blonde enjoyed unusual + long-lasting Hollywood career
+Gracefully brassy Ann Sothern enjoyed unconventional + long-lasting Hollywood career

 Along the way, Sothern reached not one but two career peaks, the second of which after being in the business for more than two decades.
-Capping it all off, she earned her first (and only) Oscar nomination at age 79.
+Capping it all off, she earned her first (and only) Oscar nomination at age 79 for her work in Lindsay Anderson’s 1987 drama The Whales of August.

 Those who want to become either acquainted or reacquainted with Ann Sothern’s wildly diverse oeuvre – surely a word Maisie Ravier would have appreciated (more on her further below) – have the chance to do so on Aug.
 12, as Turner Classic Movies’ “Summer Under the Stars” series is presenting 14 of her films, spanning from the mid-1930s to the late 1980s.

-During a visit with her mother, the 20-year-old put her musical training to brief but memorable use after landing a couple of song-and-dance gigs in Warners’ John G. Adolfi-directed all-star musical extravaganza Show of Shows (1929).
-Donning a black wig, kicking her legs, and shaking a tambourine while pretending to be the sister of Buster Keaton’s Steamboat Bill Jr. leading lady Marion Byron, Sothern had officially launched her show business career.
+During a visit with her mother in 1929, the 20-year-old put her musical training to brief but memorable use after landing a couple of song-and-dance gigs in Warners’ all-star musical extravaganza Show of Shows (1929).
+Donning a black wig, kicking her legs, and shaking a tambourine while pretending to be the real-life sister of Buster Keaton’s Steamboat Bill Jr. leading lady Marion Byron, Sothern had officially launched her show business career.

 From Broadway hit to Columbia & RKO Bs